plazolas/AuthDashboard/README.md

 * Integrated PHPMailer for admin notifications.
 * Integrarted HTML2PHP for PDF document downloads feature.
 * Session and Cookie Secured AJAX calls.
+* Only admin user can create and manage other users and their passwords.
 * Composer dependency friendly.

 DEMO INCLUDES